Information on Healthcare Career Pathways Program for Contra Costa Residents

 Our population is aging, and the demand for Certified Nursing Assistants is high.
 According to the Employment Development Department, “In California, the number of Nursing Assistants is expected to grow faster than average growth rate for all occupations.
 Jobs for Nursing Assistants are expected to increase by 15.4 percent, or 15,800 jobs between 2016 and 2026.”

-Program participants must be Contra Costa County residents, 18 or older, and have a high school diploma or equivalent.
-Participants must have medical insurance before classes begin.
+Program participants must be 18 or older and have a high school diploma or equivalent.
+Participants must have medical insurance and COVID-19 vaccination before classes begin.